memgraph/docs/docs/reference-guide/query-modules/module-file-utilities.md

 ```cypher
 CALL mg.load_all();
 ```
-If the response is `Empty set (x.x sec)` and no error messages the load was successful.
+If the response is `Empty set (x.x sec)` and no error messages, the load was successful.

 ###  `mg.load`